woniesong92/nebulasguide/source/index.html.md

 # Introduction

-Welcome to the Nebulas Guide!
-You can use this document to kickstart your project in Nebulas.
-This guide is authored by [Howon](https://howonsong.com/).

-The only prerequisites for this guide are the following:

-* JavaScript
-* React
+This is Nebulas Guide.
+Use this guide to get ahead on blockchain programming on Nebulas.
+This guide includes both a step-by-step tutorial to build a dapp from scratch and deploy it to production and documentation for the most frequently used properties on Nebulas.
+To follow this guide, you only need to know JavaScript and [React](https://reactjs.org/).

 # Quickstart

-In Quickstart, we will deploy a simple React app to Nebulas.
+In Quickstart, we will build a dapp from scratch and deploy it to production.
+In this section, we will build a simple React app that interacts with a smart contract on Nebulas.

 ## Create React app